-The first game in series, Guilty Gear: The Missing Link, has undistilled RAW Rock, and it's still awesome:
+The first game in the series has undistilled RAW Rock, and it's still awesome.

 Let's start with Prologue (Shout And Burning).

 Keep Yourself Alive - The Theme of Sol Badguy, the walking Queen reference.

 Ky's Theme Holy Orders (Be Just or Be Dead).